 The book "Where the Crawdad Sings" has been a tremendous literary hit, but why?
 It's a "great read" as everyone says, and the wonderful audio version engaged me on a long two-day drive.
 But its rise did not follow the usual path of the books you can find at Target.
 The initial printing was only … Continue reading Nature on the Bestseller List: “Where the Crawdad Sings”

 Sunrise or Sunset?

 North Bay on Lake Huron, Presque Isle County, Michigan I worry about the future of our country, and our continent.
 I have been spending a fair amount of time in northeast Michigan this year.
 Its rural, wild landscape, and the human decorations on it, remind me of the two great threads of American history that … Continue reading Sunrise or Sunset?

 The Wonder of Place

 “Although it’s hard to maintain the perspective, the whole world is a watershed” – Gary Snyder Wonder.
-It is May in northern Michigan and I awake in the lake house Anna and I purchase at the end of last year.
+It is May in northern Michigan and I awake in the lake house Anna and I purchased at the end of last year.
 During the winter we prepared it for a summer’s use and now we are here. … Continue reading The Wonder of Place